sai-ranga-gadireddy/Google-Cyber-Security-Course-Material/README.md

 no longer need frequent access to their records.
 Archival
 Finally, archival storage is best for archiving or backing up data for disaster recovery purposes.

+Security foundations for users are used by Google Cloud.
+Google’s security foundations are a list of best practices, or blueprints, for configuring and deploying Google services.
+They deploy and maintain secure solutions using infrastructure as code.
+The second way the shared fate model increases trust is with landing zones.
+A landing zone is a modular and scalable configuration that enables organizations to adopt Google Cloud for their business needs.
+Google offers guidance on configuring landing zones.
+For a user that's new to the cloud, using a landing zone provides a starting point for adding identity provisioning, a resource hierarchy, and network and security controls.
+Finally, the shared fate model focuses on mitigating risk with the Risk Protection Program.
+Part of the program includes Google’s tool, Risk Manager.
+Risk Manager is a Google Cloud security tool that offers insight into your organization's technical risk posture.
+A landing zone is a modular and scalable configuration that enables organizations to adopt Google Cloud for their business needs
-This includes data that is accessed very infrequently, or once a year.
+Risk Manager is a Google Cloud security tool that offers insight into your organization's technical risk posture This includes data that is accessed very infrequently, or once a year.
 Since there’s not as high of a demand for availability, archival storage is also very cost-effective.
 When the patient’s leg is completely healed, and they no longer need check-ups, their data